Luigi3012/ghbugtracker/README.md

 On the other side, the application contains list of all bugs.
 If it was real application, filters would be handy, in this case only action available in the list is to delete the bug.

+## Start application in Docker

+### Docker compose

+This repo contains docker-compose file with everything set up.
+Make sure you have docker available.

+1. Then just run `docker-compose build` in this repository to build images.
+2. `docker-compose up` to run the containers.
+3. Check working application on [http://localhost/]

+### Backend (Obsolete)

+Backend image is build with command

+Run `nx run api:docker-build `
+Launch container with options:

+- Host port 3333

+#### Frontend (Obsolete)

+Run `nx run bug-tracker-frontend:docker-build `
+Launch container with options:

+- Map some host port where you want to use your app

 ## Start the application using NX

 1. Install dependencies `npm i`